13 Simple Money Moves Californians Should Make Before the End of the Day

 A few things to keep in mind:

-- Your car must be made since 1996 to qualify.
+- Your car must be a 1996 or newer to qualify.

 - After signing up, the company will mail you a free device that plugs into your car and tracks mileage (that's how it saves you money!)